juku23/test/README.md

-this is my second project.
+This is my second project.
-this is a second
+This is a second.
-i will previal by his grace
+I will prevail by his grace.